 - Inspiring users to embrace the software – encouraging regular use to avoid a drop-off in subscriptions down the line.

-How do digital designers work through their design?
+How do digital product designers work through their design?

-There are several factors a designer needs to consider before they start the creation process for their digital product.
+There are several factors a digital product designer needs to consider before they start the creation process for their digital product.

 1. Buyer persona